The prebunking playbook for communicators

 The challenge isn’t just about information quality – it’s about how people process information in an environment designed to capture attention and provoke emotional responses.
 False news is more novel, and people are more likely to share novel information, with false news around 70% more likely to be retweeted than true news.

-Traditional fact-checking, while important, often arrives too late.
-By the time we’re correcting misinformation, people have already formed opinions and shared false content.
+The traditional approach to retrospective fact-checking, while important, often arrives too late.
+By the time misinformation is corrected, people have already formed opinions and shared false content.
 Even worse, research shows that repeating false claims, even to debunk them, can sometimes strengthen people’s memory of those claims rather than the correction.
+While fact-checking may seem logical, it can be time-consuming and, if done poorly, risks reinforcing the very misinformation it aims to address.

 Prebunk so you don’t have to debunk

-While debunking or fact checking might seem like a logical step in correcting misinformation, it can be time-consuming and risks reaffirming the incorrect information if not done well.
-Prebunking draws on the theory of psychological inoculation: analogous to medical immunisation, prebunking involves pre-emptively warning and exposing people to weakened doses of misinformation, helping cultivate “mental antibodies” against fake news.
+Prebunking draws on the theory of psychological inoculation, similar to a vaccination.
+It involves pre-emptively warning people and exposing them to weakened doses of misinformation to help cultivate “mental antibodies” against fake news.

 Rather than waiting for false information to spread and then responding, prebunking helps people recognise manipulation tactics before they encounter them in the wild.
 Research shows that inoculation interventions can reduce engagement with misinformation, and the beauty is that it doesn’t require people to remember specific facts.
 Instead, it teaches them to recognise patterns and techniques used in misleading content.

 Help your audiences recognise techniques used to spread misinformation.
 Common patterns include emotional manipulation, false urgency, cherry-picked statistics, and appeals to “secret knowledge.”
-When you see these tactics emerging around your issues, call them out proactively.
+When you see these tactics emerging around your issue or policy area, call them out proactively – tell people what is happening.

-Most government policies face predictable lines of attack.
-If you’re announcing environmental policy, expect claims about job losses or economic impacts.
-Rather than waiting for these attacks, address them upfront by explaining why people might hear these claims and providing context for evaluating them.
+Most complex or controversial areas face predictable lines of attack.
+If you’re announcing a new environmental policy, expect claims about job losses or economic impacts.
+If it is a new medical treatment, expect claims about safety risks, side effects, or long-term health consequences.
+Rather than waiting for these attacks, address them up front by explaining why the public might hear these claims and by providing context for evaluating them.

-Prebunking works by equipping people with skills they need to refute future falsehoods.
+Prebunking works by equipping people with the skills they need to refute future falsehoods.
 Generic warnings about “fake news” don’t work.
-Show concrete examples of how misinformation spreads in your policy area and what manipulation techniques look like in practice.
+Show concrete examples of how misinformation spreads in about your topic and what manipulation techniques look like in practice.

 You don’t have to do this alone.
 Partner with journalists, community leaders, and subject matter experts who can help explain manipulation tactics using language and examples that resonate with different communities.

 Rather than just providing information, teach people how to evaluate sources.
-This includes checking publication dates, verifying sources, and recognising when content is designed to provoke emotional reactions rather than inform.
+This includes highlighting publication dates, sharing reputable sources, and calling out content that is designed to provoke emotional reactions rather than inform.

 When correction is necessary

-Once bad information is out there, correcting it requires strategy:
+Once bad information is out there, correcting it requires strategy, not reaction:

-- Lead with truth: Avoid repeating myths in headlines as it can reinforce them.
+- Lead with truth: Avoid repeating myths in headlines, as it can reinforce them.
+Be transparent about the infomartion you have and how decisions were made.

 - Make it accessible: Don’t rely on PDFs or dense statements.
 Use visuals, clear language, and formats your audience actually consumes.